hselegh/soprano-simpson/README.md

 -xy	Name and path for the .xy output.
 Default: "simpson.xy".
 -p	Choose if plot or not the spectrum using pyplot at the end of the execution, write as True or False.
 Default: "False".
 -core   Define the number of cores that Simpson will use.
 Default: "8".
--sod    Choose if write the files XSPEC and SPECTRA for use in the SOD package, write as True or False.
+-sod    Choose if write the files XSPEC and SPECTRA for use in the SOD package (https://github.com/gcmt-group/sod), write as True or False.
 Default: "False".
 ```

 An example can be: